Quickly create your New Hampshire Health Care Directive and Living Will

 - Through a written revocation.
 You would need to sign and date this document and deliver it to either your health care agent, a health care provider, or a residential care provider.

-If you revoke your health care directive and living will completely or create a new one, you should let the right people know about it as soon as possible.
+If you revoke your health care directive completely or create a new one, you should let the right people know about it as soon as possible.
 Be sure to provide your health care agent and loved ones with updated copies of your advance directives so they have your current wishes at hand.
 You should also give any new advance directives to your health care providers so that they can update your medical record.

 Already Have an Account?